-- Twitch Has More Than 15 Million Daily Active Users
+- More Than 26.5 Million Daily Active Users

 What impact has Twitch had on the Games Industry?

-So, numbers aside, has the platform affected the industry we work in, and how?
+So, numbers aside - has the platform affected the industry we work in and if so, how?

-As well as this Twitch has brought out a “Community Room” which is an online stream chat, discussions of new games, a way to meet new players and a good chance to chat to your favourite streamer.
+Twitch brought out the “Community Room” area which is an online stream chat, discussions of new games, a way to meet new players and a good chance to chat to your favourite streamer.
 Not only this, but their ‘just chatting’ category has hugely evolved over the past year, accounting for 754 million hours in Q1 2021 a huge 44% increase from the previous year.

 In February 2019, EA released Apex Legends on Twitch without prior announcement or much traditional marketing.
 This led to the game gaining more than 2.5 million players within 24 hours of release and racked up 25 million players by the end of its first week.